Event Description

 VOLUNTEER

 Earn future race credits, race swag, free park pass, food, and volunteer hours (as needed).
 Club support options are available as well for team aid station takeovers.
+Volunteering spots are available through our registration site at RunSignup.

 See more info on our volunteer page: VOLUNTEER WITH TROT